 With Lent fast approaching, I realize that it is time to update my resource lists.
-This year I have decided to repost each of these updated lists as I know many of you do not have the links to the posts on our resource page.

 This is one of several posts on resources for the season that you might find helpful.
 You can check them all out here.